Windgate ITE International Residency

 Applications for the Windgate ITE Fellow Student Artist are open to anyone who is currently a BFA, MFA, undergraduate, graduate, or one year out from an undergraduate or graduate program, or equivalent formal education.
 A reference letter from a teacher is required.

-Resident artists have been selected through 2017 and 2018.
+Resident artists, except for the Student Artist, have been selected through 2018.
 The Center welcomes applications from photojournalists and scholars for 2018 and 2019 and from artists for the two remaining openings in 2019.
-Applications are welcome, and the PDF of the application is available here.

 For more information on the Windgate ITE International Residency Program or the application process, please email Karen Schoenewaldt, Registrar, at [email protected].